This post contains affiliate links. Click here to read my affiliate policy.

 I swear the man is just so dang picky sometimes.
 It’s amazing to me how many of my favorite foods I haven’t eaten in years because he’s not a fan of it.

-Little, of course, is digging in with me and after one melon down, I’m thinking of ways to enjoy watermelon in a different new light and I think – Jello.
+Little, of course, is digging in with me and after one melon down, I’m thinking of ways to enjoy watermelon.
+At first, I think, ok, I can have some with my favorite chamoy sauce recipe but then inspiration hits me and I think – Jello.

 Now, this Watermelon Jello jello does have some jiggle but it’s not going to survive being tossed around like the stuff in the commercials.